AliSaif541/Typesafe-Client-Server-Generator/README.md

     };
     ```

-3. **Comparing with Hashes**: In order to prevent redundant uploads, we compare the MD5 checksum of the local and remote files to avoid uploading the schema file if it has not changed.
+3. **Comparing with md5Checksums**: In order to prevent redundant uploads, we compare the md5 checksum of the local and remote files to avoid uploading the schema file if it has not changed.
 This reduces unnecessary operations and bandwidth usage and ensures that only modified schema files are uploaded.

     First, compute the checksum of the local file to identify its unique hash.
 Then, fetch the checksum of the existing file on Google Drive and compare them.
 If they don't match, an upload is needed.